james-tay/mygpio/README.md

 ```

 Each thread we run must have a unique name.
 In the following example, we
-have DHT22 (temperature and humidity) sensor with its data pin connected to
+have a DHT22 (temperature and humidity) sensor with its data pin connected to
 the ESP32's GPIO17, and its power supply pin connected to GPIO16.
 We want
 our thread to poll the sensor every 60000 milliseconds.
 Thus we create a
 config file in the format ``/thread-<name>``.
 In this example, our thread